 Originating in Ghana, the “miracle’’ of this small, sweet, red football-shaped fruit is that it masks the sour taste buds and makes sour fruits eaten afterward taste sweet, turning lemons into lemonade, for example.
 The effect lasts anywhere from 30 minutes to two hours, and the trait has made it a popular appetite stimulant for cancer patients taking chemotherapy.
-The compact miracle fruit bush should be planted in a mix of peat moss and perlite to create an acidic environment and good drainage.
+The compact miracle fruit bush should be planted in a mix of coconut coir (an alternative to peat moss, also called coco peat) and perlite to create an acidic environment and good drainage.

 (Spondias cytherea, Spondias dulcis)

 From the South Pacific, it comes in a dwarf variety popular for indoor growing and produces flowers and fruit at a young age.
 It resembles a mango in appearance, but when green, it can be eaten with or with out the skin or used in smoothies, chutneys, or salsas.
 When ripe, the golden fruit of the June plum can be eaten like an apple or made into applesauce.

 This fast-growing tropical American fruit tree starts blooming and producing quickly, and responds well to pruning, so it can be kept compact, making it one of the most popular container fruit trees.
 It features beautiful white flowers and fruits 2-4 inches in size, with colors varying from greenish white to yellow and pink.
 Flavors range from sweet to tart, and the guava fruit can be eaten fresh, juiced, or as preserves.